Help! How Do I Tell My Parents I'm Changing To A Psychology Degree

 Don’t Forget that Persistence Pays

-Consider Abraham Lincoln, who lost his mother, three sons, a sister, his girlfriend, failed in business and lost eight separate elections before he was elected president of the United States.
-Stay persistent in your endeavour and message: personality wise you’re best suited to entering the helping professions, this is a degree that offers numerous secure career inroads and you’re prepared to give it all you’ve got.
+Stay persistent in your endeavour and message.
+Personality-wise you’re best suited to entering the helping professions.
+This is a degree that offers numerous secure career inroads and you’re prepared to give it all you’ve got.
 The person who is willing to keep asking for what they want, and keeps demonstrating that they value what they’re asking for, is ultimately the most persuasive.
+And they’re also the person who will succeed.

 Don’t Avoid the Truth